-- 2.1 The purpose of this document is to set out the CCG's approach to management of organisational change and the procedures that should be followed by managers wishing to implement major change. - 2.2 The process outlined in this policy does not apply to individuals working on bank contracts or working through agencies or other contractors.
-The process is not contractual. - 2.3 The CCG will provide reasonable information about the proposed organisational change in accordance with best practice.
+- 2.1 The purpose of this document is to set out the ICB approach to management of organisational change and the procedures that should be followed by managers wishing to implement major change. - 2.2 The process outlined in this policy does not apply to individuals working on bank contracts or working through agencies or other contractors.
+The process is not contractual. - 2.3 The ICB will provide reasonable information about the proposed organisational change in accordance with best practice. - 2.4 Employees will receive notice of any organisational change which may affect their futures at the earliest opportunity. - 2.5 The ICB is committed to minimising the impact of change on employees and reducing the necessity for redundancy, redeployment and pay protection. - 2.6 The ICB will consider all reasonably practicable steps to avoid compulsory redundancies.

-- 2.4 Employees will receive notice of any organisational change which may affect their futures at the earliest opportunity. - 2.5 The CCG will consider all reasonably practicable steps to avoid compulsory redundancies. - 2.6 Employees will be treated as individuals with due regard to their personal and employment circumstances at all stages of the change management procedure. - 2.7 Requests by the employee for additional support at any individual meetings should be considered e.g. where disability is involved and familiarity with the impairment or the individual or specialist input would be beneficial. - 2.8 Employees will receive training and development, as appropriate to meet new skill requirements and where appropriate to identify new career opportunities, with time to attend training and development activities given. - 2.9 Employees will have access to the CCG's counselling services and career support where available. - 2.10 Data that is held in relation to any change management process will be retained and destroyed in accordance with the provisions of the General Data Protection Regulations 2018.
+- 2.7 Employees will be treated as individuals with due regard to their personal and employment circumstances at all stages of the change management procedure. - 2.8 Requests by the employee for additional support at any individual meetings should be considered e.g., where disability is involved and familiarity with the impairment or the individual or specialist input would be beneficial. - 2.9 Employees will receive training and development, as appropriate to meet new skill requirements and where appropriate to identify new career opportunities, with time to attend training and development activities given. - 2.10 Employees will have access to the ICB counselling services and career support where available. - 2.11 Data that is held in relation to any change management process will be retained and destroyed in accordance with the provisions of the General Data Protection Regulations 2018.